cbeust/chip-8/README.md

 # What is Chip-8?

 [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) is a processor developed in the 70s.
 Because of its simplicity, it's a great starter project for anyone interested in learning how to implement an emulator.
+The specification is pretty small (about ten pages) and there are several roms available that make it easy to test how well your emulator runs.

 # How to run